Get the Answer to This and Other Tricky Questions

 - Possible heart issues

 The connection between the ketogenic diet and cardiovascular disease risk factors is complicated.
-Heart disease is responsible for one in every four deaths in America, according to the Centers for Disease Control and Prevention.
+According to the Centers for Disease Control and Prevention, heart disease is responsible for one in every four deaths in America.
 Some older studies suggest that reducing carbs to achieve ketosis may improve heart disease risk factors such as blood triglycerides, total cholesterol, and HDL cholesterol.
 Of course, leading an active lifestyle will help to keep your heart working well.
 However, a 2019 review notes that people on a very low-carb diet may miss out on heart-healthy foods, such as whole grains and pulses.
 It’s worth understanding that following a low-carb diet plan, such as the Keto diet, could ultimately harm your health.

 Let’s look at a simple question here: Is ketosis bad for athletes and active individuals?
 Many endurance athletes also turn to these very low-carb, high-fat diets to boost their performance.
 But athletes involved in high-intensity, short-duration sports might see drops in performance while on a ketogenic diet, suggests new research.